idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 * ``ALLOCATE-FRAME 3`` (two fixed arguments plus a varargs placeholder) leaving a frame in *val*

-* ``POP-FRAME 1`` popping the top of the stack (the value 1) into slot #1 of the frame in *val*
+* ``POP-FRAME 1`` popping the top of the stack (the value 1) into slot
+  #1 of the frame in *val*

 * ``POP-FRAME 0`` popping the top of the stack (the value of ``a``) into slot #0 of the frame in *val*

-The stack represents the current state of the computation -- a sort of "how far we've got" -- which is what we need to know when we look to implement continuations.
+So the stack represents the current state of the computation -- a sort of "how far we've got" -- which is what we need to know when we look to implement continuations.

 The stack also becomes a handy place to stash things as computation progresses.
 Transient values such as traps, dynamic and environment